 In typical clinical practice, durable suppression of viral replication to undetectable levels may be achieved in approximately 80% of cases.
 The maximal suppression of viral replication is generally associated with gradual increases in the CD4 count and clinical stabilization or improvement of HIV-associated symptoms.
 When maximal suppression is not attainable due to the inability to construct an effective regimen for the patient, partial viral suppression (≥0.5 log reduction, or 3-fold, from baseline viral load value) and stable CD4 counts are reasonable alternative goals.
 However, incomplete suppression of viral replication may be associated with continued immunologic and clinical deterioration and the evolution of additional resistance mutations.
 Patients who are unable to adhere strictly to complex medication regimens are those most likely to develop HIV-drug resistance and to face limited future ART options (see Section IV: The Importance of Patient Adherence).
-Most patients will benefit from ART, provided that they are able to take the medications reliably.
-It is the clinician’s responsibility to involve the patient in the decision-making process when deciding whether to implement ART.
 The clinician needs to review the benefits and risks of treatment for each individual patient (see Table 2).

 Evaluation and preparation for ART initiation includes each of the following essential components:

-- Full discussion with the patient about risks and benefits of ART (see Section A: Counseling and Education Before Initiating ART)
+- Discussion with the patient about risks and benefits of ART (AIII) (see Section A: Counseling and Education Before Initiating ART)

-Increasingly strong cohort data suggest that untreated HIV infection may lead to increased morbidity and mortality from non-HIV-related conditions, even at high CD4 counts.
-Together with the dramatic reduction of transmission risk with effective treatment, these data support the initiation of ART regardless of CD4 count in adequately prepared patients.
-Randomized studies are still lacking to help define the treatment benefit in asymptomatic patients with CD4 counts >500 cells/mm3, although one protocol is in progress (the START trial is currently enrolling and will evaluate initiating treatment at CD4 counts >500 cells/mm3 compared with initiating at CD4 counts <350 cells/mm3).
-Patients in care who are documented long-term nonprogressors or elite controllers are another group for whom data are lacking and warrant special consideration (see Section B: Deferring ART).
-Insufficient data exist to categorically recommend for or against starting all patients with acute HIV infection on immediate therapy (for more discussion see Diagnosis and Management of Acute Infection).
+Preliminary results from the START trial1 and increasingly strong cohort data show that untreated HIV infection leads to increased morbidity and mortality from both HIV-related and non-HIV-related conditions, even at high CD4 counts.
+Together with the dramatic reduction of transmission risk with effective treatment, these data support the initiation of ART regardless of CD4 count in all adequately prepared patients, including patients diagnosed with acute HIV infection (for more discussion see Diagnosis and Management of Acute Infection).
+Patients in care who are documented long-term nonprogressors or elite controllers are a group that may warrant special consideration (see Section B: Deferring ART).
 Patients with chronic infection and higher CD4 counts are at low risk for short-term adverse outcomes, allowing time for proper assessment, education, and engagement of the patient in the decision to treat.

-Data from NA-ACCORD, a large observational cohort study, showed that both morbidity and mortality were improved by initiation of ART in patients with CD4 counts in the high or even normal range.1 A significantly decreased risk of death was observed in patients who initiated therapy at CD4 counts >500 cells/mm3 compared to those who deferred to <500 cells/mm3, as well as in the cohort who initiated ART in the 350-500 cells/mm3 range compared to those deferring to <350 cells/mm3.1 Although other cohort studies demonstrated only a minimal survival advantage2 or no survival advantage among those starting ART at the highest CD4 counts, they did confirm the benefits of initiating ART at levels <500 cells/mm3.3-5 Another showed an approximately 33% reduction in the risk of death from end-stage liver disease, non-AIDS infections, and non-AIDS-defining cancers with each 100 cells/mm3 increase in CD4 count.6 The only randomized study of early versus deferred therapy in patients with CD4 counts in the 350-550 cells/mm3 range showed no mortality benefit but a higher incidence of drug-related adverse effects7; however, this study has significant limitations, most notably a relatively brief follow-up period.
+In START, a randomized trial initiating ART in treatment-naïve patients with CD4 counts >500 cells/mm3 versus waiting for a decrease to ≤350 cells/mm3 before initiation showed a 53% reduction in serious illness and death in the early ART group.1 Data from NA-ACCORD, a large observational cohort study, showed that both morbidity and mortality were improved by initiation of ART in patients with CD4 counts in the high or even normal range.2 A significantly decreased risk of death was observed in patients who initiated therapy at CD4 counts >500 cells/mm3 compared to those who deferred to 3, as well as in the cohort who initiated ART in the 350-500 cells/mm3 range compared with those deferring to 3.2 Although other cohort studies demonstrated only a minimal survival advantage3 or no survival advantage among those starting ART at the highest CD4 counts, they did confirm the benefits of initiating ART at levels ≤500 cells/mm3.4-6 Another showed an approximately 33% reduction in the risk of death from end-stage liver disease, non-AIDS infections, and non-AIDS-defining cancers with each 100 cells/mm3 increase in CD4 count.7 A randomized study of early versus deferred therapy in patients with CD4 counts in the 350-550 cells/mm3 range showed no mortality benefit8; however, this study has significant limitations, most notably a relatively brief follow-up period.

-Accumulating evidence suggests that patients who initiate ART earlier or spend less cumulative time with detectable plasma viremia are less likely to suffer certain complications, such as cardiovascular disease,6,8-11 neurocognitive dysfunction,12-15 and some non-HIV-related malignancies.16-19 Cohort data also demonstrate that although older patients are likely to achieve virologic suppression, they are less likely to achieve an immunologic response, as measured by an increase of CD4 count by 100 cells/mm3, and that patients >55 years old may be at higher clinical risk even after starting therapy.20 The poor immunologic recovery seen in older patients is associated with higher morbidity and mortality, particularly cardiovascular events.21 In one study, men >50 years of age who initiated ART with CD4 counts in the 351-500 cells/mm3 range were able to achieve similar immunologic responses as younger men who initiated at lower CD4 counts.22
+Accumulating evidence suggests that patients who initiate ART earlier or spend less cumulative time with detectable plasma viremia are less likely to suffer certain complications, such as cardiovascular disease,7,9-12 neurocognitive dysfunction,13-16 and some non-HIV-related malignancies.17-20 Cohort data also demonstrate that although older patients are likely to achieve virologic suppression, they are less likely to achieve an immunologic response, as measured by an increase of CD4 count by 100 cells/mm3, and that patients >55 years old may be at higher clinical risk even after starting therapy.21 The poor immunologic recovery seen in older patients is associated with higher morbidity and mortality, particularly cardiovascular events.22 In one study, men ≥50 years of age who initiated ART with CD4 counts in the 351-500 cells/mm3 range were able to achieve similar immunologic responses as younger men who initiated at lower CD4 counts.23

-To be successful over time, initiation of ART is a process that involves both the selection of the most appropriate regimen for the individual and its acceptance by the patient with education and adherence counseling.
+For HIV therapy to be successful over time, the initiation of ART should involve both the selection of the most appropriate regimen and the acceptance of the regimen by the patient, bolstered by education and adherence counseling.
 All are critical in achieving the goal of durable and complete viral suppression.